LaurenceWarne/ox-yaow.el/README.md

 ** [[./functions.html][Functions]]
 ```

-Will give us the intended ordering.
+Will give us the intended ordering on the next export.

 ## Installation